xes-software/ada-for-usdm/README.md

 7. `npm run dev` to run and test locally.
 8. Link the project with Vercel, and configure automatic deployments to 'main', push to GitHub.
 9. Add the remaining env vars to the Vercel deployment (database urls will already be inserted with the neon integration).

+## Make it your own

+Make changes to the aiken validators in the `/aiken-workspace` directory.

 ### values for .env file